schiegl/personal-finance-dashboard/README.md

 # Personal Finance Dashboard

 This program uses plotly's [dash](https://github.com/plotly/dash) library to visualize personal finances.
-It draws all its data from a single CSV file where transactions are recorded and then does some plots, tables and forecasts.
+It draws all its data from a single CSV file where all transactions are recorded and then shown on the dashboard.
+The balance plot uses ARIMA to forecast.

 ![screenshot](screenshot.png)

 ## Usage

 ### Install Dependencies
-* Math: numpy, pandas
+* Math: numpy, pandas, pyramid-arima
 * Dashboard: dash, dash-renderer, dash-html-components, dash-core-components
 * Plotting: plotly